Japan's largest warship to train with US Navy

 "The US wants to, and I think it needs to, be seen as responsive to developments in the region," said Yvonne Chiu, a professor at Hong Kong University.

-Reuters first reported the Izumo's addition to the large-scale exercises, which have taken place on a rotational basis in the West Pacific and Indian Oceans since Japan became a regular participant in 2007.
+Reuters first reported the Izumo's addition to the large-scale exercises.

-Despite limits to its offensive firepower due to restrictions in its pacifist constitution, the 816-foot Izumo is one of Japan's few tools that allow it to project military power beyond the defense of its own territories.
+Japan's pacifist constitution limits its offensive firepower, but the 816-foot Izumo is one of Japan's few tools that allow it to project military power beyond the defense of its own territories.

 The addition of the Izumo to the already large-scale exercises underscores that Japan's anti-submarine warfare capabilities are key to attempting to deter Chinese expansion in the region, some analysts said.